 Note: While the BEM in block assignment offers additional mitigation for coexistence with other radio services in adjacent bands, conventional radio frequency channel arrangements are assumed to need guard bands at the band edges and between innermost channels.
 The latter also simplified the mixed deployment according recommends 3 (see Annex 6).

-The radio-frequency channel arrangement for carrier separations of 112 MHz, 56 MHz, 28 MHz, 14 MHz and 7 MHz shall be derived as follows:
+The radio-frequency channel arrangement for carrier separations of 224 MHz, 112 MHz, 56 MHz, 28 MHz, 14 MHz and 7 MHz shall be derived as follows:

 Let fo be the reference frequency = 42 000 MHz;